 - Good for: Recruiters who want to stop treating scheduling as a separate problem

-If you're looking to cut interview scheduling admin time, Pin addresses the root cause rather than optimizing a manual process.
+Recruiters looking to cut interview scheduling admin time will find that Pin addresses the root cause rather than optimizing a manual process.

 2. Zoom - The Market Leader for Video Interviews

 Zoom holds the largest share of the video conferencing market, with roughly 55% as of 2024.
-For recruiters, that dominance has a practical benefit: nearly every candidate already has Zoom installed.
-No "download this app first" friction before the interview starts.
+That dominance has a practical benefit for recruiters: nearly every candidate already has Zoom installed.
+No “download this app first” friction before the interview starts.

-Zoom's AI Companion is included on all paid plans at no extra cost.
-It generates real-time transcripts, post-meeting summaries, and action items.
-For recruiters, this means automated interview notes without a third-party tool.
-The Business plan ($18.33/user/month) adds capacity for 300 participants - useful for virtual hiring events or assessment centers.
+Zoom’s AI Companion is included on all paid plans at no extra cost.
+Real-time transcripts, post-meeting summaries, and action items all come from the same tool.
+Recruiters get automated interview notes without a third-party tool.
+At the Business tier ($18.33/user/month), capacity grows to 300 participants - useful for virtual hiring events or assessment centers.

 Where Zoom falls short for recruiters is integration depth.
 Connecting Zoom recordings directly to your ATS typically requires middleware like BrightHire or Zapier.
 There’s no native “push this recording to the candidate’s Greenhouse profile” button.
 You’ll also need a separate scheduling tool (like Calendly or your ATS scheduler) to handle the booking logistics.